erpuno/scan/README.md

 Features
 --------

+The minimal OS supported is Windows 7 SP1.
+The minimal .NET Framework version embedded in each supported OS is 4.6.2.
+The default target platform is set to x86 for TWAIN32 as setting to x64 will reduce device support range.

 * Microsoft .NET Framework 4.6.2 Target (30 March 2016)
 * TWAIN 32/64-bit protocol version 2.5
 * Multiple Scan-Profiles per Data Source